 In this study, we attempted to replicate an experiment that was designed to test nonadjacent dependency learning in adults, which was conducted in laboratory settings, using a sample of highly educated Western adults (Frost & Monaghan, 2016).
 We amended the original experiment to test the same research question with a new population; a sample of subsistence farmers living on a remote island in Papua New Guinea.
 We did this with the view that similar results from this very different population would provide robust support for the universality of the proposed mechanisms underlying statistical learning.
 Although we made many adaptations to the instructions, and a few minor adaptations to the study itself (to make the method more suitable for testing in this population), we were unable to effectively replicate the original findings.
 However, the lack of comparative words such as “more” and “better” in the local language and the novelty of making metacognitive judgments in a two-alternative-forced choice context resulted in data that are difficult to interpret; it is unclear if participants did not show learning in this task because they did not learn or because the task was unsuitable.

-Upon reflection, we determined that metalinguistic and metacognitive judgments of this sort may be problematic more generally for comparative studies of learning across different cultures and languages, and so we would recommend the researchers doing comparative work in the future select tasks that leverage everyday behaviors, passive reactions, or tasks that otherwise require little overt explanation.
+Upon reflection, we determined that metalinguistic and metacognitive judgments of this sort may be problematic more generally for comparative studies of learning across different cultures and languages.
+We would recommend that researchers doing comparative work in the future select tasks that leverage everyday behaviors, passive reactions, or tasks that otherwise require little overt explanation.

 Although we ultimately were unable to draw strong conclusions from this study, we found our replication attempt enlightening in that it revealed an implicit bias in how research studies are designed for highly educated Western populations and gave us the chance to see how effectively and flexibly we could adapt such a study in an entirely new and different context.
 We also note that the involvement of local research assistants was crucial to the success that we did have, and we will further develop these collaborations in future experiment adaptations.